karan4455/data-extraction/README.md

 # data-extraction
-open the python-script in VS code run the python script
+Download the folder, the folder will download in zip format. exrract the folder and open it in VS code. run the main.py file , new .txt will generate and it's contain the data of pdf